TORONTO METROPOLITAN UNIVERSITY

 Note: In order for a student to pass a course, a minimum overall course mark of 50% must be obtained.
 In addition, for courses that have both "Theory and Laboratory" components, the student must pass the Laboratory and Theory portions separately by achieving a minimum of 50% in the combined Laboratory components and 50% in the combined Theory components.
 Please refer to the "Course Evaluation" section above for details on the Theory and Laboratory components (if applicable).

-Final presentations: groups will present their course project in a 12-min presentation.
-Presentations must be recorded and submitted to D2L in week 13.
-Each member of the group must present (3 min each).
+3 - Final presentations: Each group will present their course project in a 30-min presentation.
+Each member of the group must present (approx 7-8 min each).
+(50%)

 Lectures in general consist of: